- 09 Sep 2021

 http post :9200/_reindex wait_for_completion==false source:='{"index":"graylog_0","size": 1000}' dest:='{"index":"graylog_0_reindex"}'

-The re-index API supports the requests_per_second URL parameter to throttle the re-index process.
-This can be useful to make sure that the re-index process doesn’t take too much resources.
-See this document for an explanation on how the parameter works: https://www.elastic.co/guide/en/elasticsearch/reference/6.0/docs-reindex.html#_url_parameters_3:
+The reindex API supports the requests_per_second URL parameter to throttle the reindex process.
+This can be useful to make sure that the reindex process doesn’t take too many resources.
+We recommend this guide for an explanation on how the parameter works:

 http post :9200/_reindex wait_for_completion==false requests_per_second==500 source:='{"index":"graylog_0","size": 1000}' dest:='{"index":"graylog_0_reindex"}'